AshLaw96/Sonic-Stack/README.md

 #### Main

-The main section for the 3 main pages will contain a title, the game area itself, and a button area below containing 4 control buttons and 2 other buttons situated below the control ones.
+The main section for the 3 main sections will contain a title, the game area itself, an aside section and a button area below containing 4 control buttons and 2 other buttons situated below the control ones.
 The first button will be the start/pause button so the user can actually start playing and pause if they want and a reset button if the user wants to start again.
 There will be a different background image for each main page.
 For the 404 page the main section will contain an image and a 404 message telling the user that an error has occurred and they need to navigate to the previous page.

 <details>
 <summary> click here to see the main section of each page </summary>